 In December 2017, we read International Council on Mining and Metal’s Request for Proposal.
 This required the creation of eight microsites to showcase ICMM’s publications and toolkits.
 Individually, each one of these sites was a sizable project.

 We specialise in delivering bespoke design communication strategies for our clients.
 Moreover, it was clear from the start, our working style, methodology, and experience made us ideal for the project.

 - Articulating company messages

-- Creating stunning design to be easily managed and consistently replicated by the client in-house
+- Creating a stunning design to be easily managed and consistently replicated by the client in-house

 - Seamless delivery of global content

 ICMM have a vast library of publications and toolkits.
 These provide information on all aspects of ethical mining.
-Importantly, they wanted some of these works to reach people outside their usual target audiences.
+More importantly, they wanted some of these works to reach people outside their usual target audiences.

 - Breaking down content into meaningful, bite-sized chunks